sudhan1704/AWS-DEVOPS-NOTES/ELASTICACHE.md

 Memcached is a general-purpose distributed memory-caching system.
 It is often used to speed up dynamic database-driven websites by caching data and objects in RAM to reduce the number of times an external data source (such as a database or API) must be read.
 Amazon ElastiCache for Memcached is available in multiple AWS Regions around the world.
 Thus, you can launch ElastiCache clusters in the locations that meet your business requirements.
 For example, you can launch in the AWS Region closest to your customers or to meet certain legal requirements.
 The default Memcached port is 11211.
 ElastiCache uses that subnet group to choose a subnet and IP addresses within that subnet to associate with your nodes.

+How to create memcached endpoint?
+What is endpoint?
+How to validate memcached connection?
+How to delete memcached service?